-The test has a base cost of about $200 if you want a license in the U.S. The RN exam has a minimum of 75 questions and a maximum of 265.
+The test has a base cost of about $200 for a license in the U.S. The RN exam has a minimum of 75 questions and a maximum of 265.
 RNs have six hours to complete the test.

 Step 3: Get a state license

-Once you pass the NCLEX-RN, you become eligible for licensure to practice as a registered nurse in the U.S.
+After passing the NCLEX-RN, a nurse becomes eligible for licensure to practice as a registered nurse in the U.S.

 Step 4: Find a job as an RN

-After taking the NCLEX-RN exam and obtaining your state license, you need to find a job working as an RN.
-You can work in many different settings like hospitals, medical facilities, and doctor’s offices.
+After taking the NCLEX-RN exam and obtaining a state license, a nurse needs to find a job working as an RN.
+There are many different settings in which to work like hospitals, medical facilities, and doctor’s offices.

-It’s suggested that RNs who want to become a PACU nurse try and work in critical care to build experience monitoring the effects of anesthesia and caring for patients who undergo anesthesia.
+It’s suggested that RNs who want to become PACU nurses try and work in critical care to build experience monitoring the effects of anesthesia and caring for patients who undergo anesthesia.

 Step 5: Become a PACU nurse

-Often, PACU nurses earn a few years of service as a general registered nurse before specializing as a PACU nurse.
+Often, PACU nurses earn a few years of service as general registered nurses before specializing as PACU nurses.

-Additionally, you can become certified to take care of patients under anesthesia.
-You must have accumulated at least 1,800 hours of clinical experience as a registered nurse to become a certified post-anesthesia nurse (CPAN).
+Additionally, a nurse can become certified to take care of patients under anesthesia.
+At least 1,800 hours of clinical experience must be accumulated as a registered nurse in order to become a certified post-anesthesia nurse (CPAN).

-Once you gain your certification, you’re eligible to start practicing as a PACU nurse.
+Once certification is obtained, a nurse becomes eligible to start practicing as a PACU nurse.

-As a nurse, it’s vital to continue learning no matter what specialty you’re in.
+As a nurse, it’s vital to continue learning no matter what specialty.
 Nurses are required to take continuing education classes to maintain their state licenses.
 Some states have requirements that need to be met between one and three years.

 There are myriad opportunities for PACU nurses to develop and expand their careers.
 Many PACU nurses decide to become certified registered nurse anesthetists.
 This is an advanced practice position and requires significantly more education.
 However, it comes with a bump in pay and more autonomy.